 I broke onto the football scene with a strong rookie season with the LA Temptation in the United States, competing in all five regular season games, helping propel the Temptations to a second place finish in the Western Conference.
 Posting a remarkable time of 4.75 in the 40-yard dash.
 From LA to playing for the Atlanta Steam in the LFL, I was named to the Women’s Worlds Canadian Football team.
 Playing for team Canada in the World’s Football Championship game in 2017 our team captured a Silver Medal.

 I worked with Canada’s best Olympic coaches and apply this to my passion for training other athletes.
 I was driven to educate myself further to become a speed coach.
 I hold my Certified Strength and Conditioning Specialist (CSCS), Certified Exercise Physiologist (CEP), as well as Certified Coaching Certificate Level 3.
 This allows me to work with elite athlete at the highest level.
 I am currently the University of Regina Rams Football Speed coach for their 2019 off season.

-I have a background in Olympic lifting and am currently on the Saskatchewan Olympic Lifting team for 55kg and Saskatchewan Snatch record holder for my weight class.
-I will be competing at Olympic Lifting Nationals May 18th, 2019.
+I have a background in Olympic lifting and am currently on the Saskatchewan Olympic Lifting team for 55kg and Saskatchewan Snatch and Clean and Jerk record holder for my weight class.
 This type of training is challenging to learn and I am happy to pass on my knowledge to others seeking more practice in this field of weight lifting.

 Currently, you can find me as the Sask Junior Hockey League broadcasting host for their game of the month on MaxTV Local Stream.
-AND I will be dancing in Swinging with the Stars in Regina, SK part of a fundraiser for Hope’s Home May 4th.
+AND I am the Game Day Host for the Saskatchewan Rush Lacrosse.
+GO RUSH!